f0i/statistics/README.md

 or send me an email at [elm-statistics@f0i.de](mailto:elm-statistics@f0i.de?subject=github:f0i/statistics).
 Same thing for performance improvements, ideas, sponsoring and job offers.

-Performance tests can be found in the benchmark subdirectory.
+Performance tests and comparision to other libraries can be found in the benchmark directory or at [f0i.de/projects/elm-statistics](https://f0i.de/projects/elm-statistics).

 ## Install